Aurora Energy (New Zealand): Criticisms and responses

 In 2013, the Commerce Commission published a report from Strata Energy Consulting that reviewed the Aurora network performance over the period 1 April 2010 to 31 March 2012.
 The review was commissioned because Aurora had not met the regulatory network reliability standards during that period.
 Strata concluded that although severe adverse weather had caused the poor performance, there were underlying factors that contributed, including increasing incidents of tree contact, and the poor condition of poles.
 Strata attributed these factors to insufficient investment in the network.

 In June 2014, the Commerce Commission warned several electricity distribution businesses, including Aurora, after they failed to comply with the service quality standards for electricity distributors in 2012.
 The Commission warned that these businesses were more likely to face penalties should they fail to comply with the standards in the future.

 In October 2016, Richard Healey, a former employee of Delta Utility Services, began raising concerns in the media about the state of the Aurora network assets, and the safety hazards they presented to workers and members of the public.
 At the time Delta Utility Services both managed the Aurora Energy network and was the primary contractor.
 Following this criticism, a review of Delta Utility Services and Aurora was commissioned by Dunedin City Holdings Ltd and undertaken by Deloitte.
 The report led to a restructuring of both Aurora and Delta.

 On 31 October 2016, Aurora announced a plan for fast-track replacement of several thousand power poles.
 In May 2017, Aurora announced that it was planning a $720 million upgrade of the network over the next ten years.
 This was a $300 million increase over the 10-year plan released the previous year.
 The revised 10-year plan included increased expenditure on renewal of assets, including a total of 14,000 poles, replacing older sub-transmission cables and upgrading of overhead lines.
-Other major projects included replacing the 60-year-old Neville St substation with a new substation at Carisbrook, and building a new substation at Wanaka.
+Other major projects included replacing the 60-year-old Neville St substation with a new substation at Carisbrook, and building a new substation at Wānaka.